 • 1/2 teaspoon ground cinnamon

-• 4 tablespoons finely chopped pecans, divided
+• 4 tablespoons finely chopped pecans divided

 Instructions

-• APPLE: Peel the apple and chop into small pieces.
+• Peel the apple and chop into small pieces.
 In another small bowl, toss the chopped apple with the lemon juice.
 Add the apple pieces (and any accumulated liquid) to the muffin batter along with 2 tablespoons of chopped pecans and the ground cinnamon.
 Gently stir to combine.

 Video